Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 &SONS Boardwalk Peacoat

 Introduced as part of the brand’s first Kickstarter collection, the Boardwalk Peacoat is the most seaworthy piece at its price point.
 Made from 22 oz.
-Melton wool, it’s been designed with damp and cold English winters in mind.
+Melton wool, it’s been designed with damp and dreary English winters in mind.

 The polkadot lining and recycled metal buttons might not be period correct, but they make the coat unmistakable (and, for us, unsinkable).